CCoA MAR

 Training and sharing of expertise

-The CCoA, which opened in January 2021, serves as a platform for transferring and sharing knowledge and best practices through a professional cooperation network that brings together German and Moroccan training institutions and industrial companies.
+Launched in January 2021, CCoA served as a platform for transferring and sharing knowledge and best practices.
+It did so by cultivating a network of professional cooperation, bringing together German and Moroccan industrial training institutions and companies.

 STATUS AND OUTLOOK

-The CCoA is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH under the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+CCoA was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH under the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 Project details